cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/hosts/Host.rst

 .. java:method::  double getShutdownTime()
    :outertype: Host

-   Gets the time the Host shut down.
+   Gets the last time the Host was shut down (in seconds).

+   :return: the last shut downtime or -1 if the Host is active

 getStartTime
 ^^^^^^^^^^^^